compose-spec/compose-spec/11-extension.md

     image: another-image:latest
 ```

 In this example, the environment variables do not belong to either of the services.
-They’ve been lifted out completely, into the `x-env` extension field.
+They’ve been lifted out completely into the `x-env` extension field.
 This defines a new node which contains the environment field.
-A YAML anchor is used (`&env`) so both services can reference the extension field’s value as `*env`.
+The `&env` YAML anchor is used so both services can reference the extension field’s value as `*env`.

 ### Example 3